FAQ

 Each essesseff app license includes:

-• Unlimited team members and deployments
+• Unlimited team members and centrally managed RBAC across all GitHub organizations and repositories

 • Self-service onboarding and operations